chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Implications:

 This theorem further demonstrates the "algebraic" nature of σ-reduction and its interaction with other string operations.
-It shows that σ-reduction "distributes" over concatenation, just as inversion "distributes" (in a reversed way) over concatenation (Corollary 3.1.2).
+It shows that σ-reduction "distributes" over concatenation, just as inversion "distributes" (in a reversed way) over concatenation (Theorem 1.2.5).
 These properties suggest that σ-reduction and inversion are not just arbitrary operations but are deeply connected to the underlying structure of strings and sentences.

 **Theorem** ∀ ζ ∈ C:sub:`L`: (Ζ ⋅ Σ:sub:`σ`) ⋅ Σ:sub:`σ`= Ζ ⋅ Σ:sub:`σ`